weaveworks/weave/site/operational-guide/concepts.md

 ## Peer Discovery

-Peer discovery is a mechanism which allows peers to learn about new weave hosts from existing peers without being explicitly told.
+Peer discovery is a mechanism that allows peers to learn about new Weave hosts from existing peers without being explicitly told.
 Peer discovery is
 [enabled by default](/site/using-weave/finding-adding-hosts-dynamically.md).